 I must admit there were times when I found Pawson’s preoccupation with patterns a little insidious, as though he might have been reading things into the text that weren’t intended by the inspired authors.
 But I will give Pawson the benefit of the doubt, and simply express gratitude for his effort to try to ‘unlock’ the Bible in this way.

 The only time I struggled with this book was right at the end, in the commentary on the book of Revelation.
 It’s hardly surprising that I did struggle, as anyone who has read Revelation will know that it’s not straightforward to interpret.
-As with a lot of exegesis, there is a subjective element, as the ambiguities in the text mean they must be read in one way or another.
+As with a lot of exegesis, there is a subjective element, as the the text can be interpreted in one way or another depending on one’s knowledge and experience.
 Pawson does his best to explain and explore a range of alternative viewpoints before settling on those interpretations he finds most luminous.

 I have explored several Bible commentaries, and this is by far the best I have come across.
 And seeing as you can pick up a copy on Amazon for a very affordable price, I would encourage all readers to add this volume to their library.
 At over 1300 pages it’s quite an undertaking, but also a wonderfully rewarding read.